Scythe Studio website employs cookies to improve your user experience (Read more)

 4. Order of various attributes

-Official QML conventions cover order of attributes, but we just define it a bit differently and in more details.
-It simply pays off in big projects.
+Official QML conventions cover the order of attributes and proposed look for QML object tree, but we just define it a bit differently and in more detail.
+It simply pays off for us in big projects.
+So following is our proposal on how to declare child objects and attributes in a QML file.

 import com.scythestudio.ownmodule 1.0 // then own modules